The page has been translated by Gen AI.

 8 Core, 16GB * 4N/A

-SharedResource Expansion Mode (Using Auto Scaling)Small(1 Core, 4GB)8 Core, 16GB * 38 Core, 16GB * 1
+CommonResource expansion mode (Auto Scaling enabled)Small(1 Core, 4GB)8 Core, 16GB * 38 Core, 16GB * 1

-PersonalResource Expansion Mode (Using Auto Scaling)Small(1 Core, 4GB)8 Core, 16GB * 38 Core, 32GB * 2
+PersonalResource expansion mode (Auto Scaling enabled)Small(1 Core, 4GB)8 Core, 16GB * 38 Core, 32GB * 2

 Table.
 Quick Query Minimum Specifications

-Quick Query is available in the following environments:
+Quick Query is available in the following environments.

-Korea West (kr-west1)Available
+Korea West (kr-west1)Provide

-Korea East (kr-east1)Available
+Korea East (kr-east1)Provide

-Korea South 1 (kr-south1)Not Available
+South Korea 1 (kr-south1)Not provided

-Korea South 2 (kr-south2)Not Available
+South Korea South 2 (kr-south2)Not provided

-Korea South 3 (kr-south3)Not Available
+South Korea 3 (kr-south3)Not provided

 Table.
-Quick Query Region-Based Provisioning Status
+Quick Query Provision Status by Region

-The following services must be configured before creating Quick Query.
-Please refer to the guides provided for each service to prepare them in advance.
+This is a list of services that must be pre-configured before creating the service.
+Please refer to the guide provided for each service and prepare in advance.

-NetworkingVPCA service that provides an independent virtual network in a cloud environment
+NetworkingVPCA service that provides an isolated virtual network in a cloud environment

-NetworkingSecurity GroupA virtual firewall that controls server traffic
+NetworkingSecurity GroupVirtual firewall that controls server traffic

 Table.
-Quick Query Preceding Services
+Quick Query Preliminary Services

 Release Note